Students learn augmented reality coding concepts such as motion sensing, color calibration and gesture detection to build interactive experiences.

 - This short video introduces the Art Studio DIY activity.

-- In “Step 6” of the tutorial, check that campers are dragging the blocks of code to the appropriate Actor (i.e., drag the “when touching blue occurs - set pen color” blocks to the blue Actor)
+- In “Step 6” of the tutorial, check that students are dragging the blocks of code to the appropriate Actor (i.e., drag the “when touching blue occurs - set pen color” blocks to the blue Actor)

-- How to play: Tell campers to draw with an object as they did in the “Doddle Tool DIY,” but this time, move their pen over the colored buttons to change the drawing color or clear the screen!
+- How to play: Tell students to draw with an object as they did in the “Doddle Tool DIY,” but this time, move their pen over the colored buttons to change the drawing color or clear the screen!
 Click the Stage to turn the pen on or off.

 Optional Activities (20 minutes each)Artists Needed!